-Write out your response.
+Step 6: Write out your response

-If you are supposed to write a response to the question and respond to other postings, make sure you do that and do it well (see number 8).
+Follow the rules of discussion postings.
+If you are supposed to write a response to the question and respond to other postings, make sure you do that and do it well.
 To select the best posting to respond to, think about the classroom environment — if somebody said that in class, would you respond?
 If so, go for it.
 If not, move to the next posting.

+Give meaning to your posts.
 Don't ever write only "I agree" or "Good thought" or any other short response to another posting.
 Be sure to include details.
 For example: "I agree with Brian" is much different than "I agree with Brian.
 I had a similar experience where Theory XYZ came into play…" and the second one will get you a much better grade than the first.

-Post on time.
+Step 7: Post on time

-Nothing is worse for a professor than reading through a lively set of discussion postings and finding the late ones at the bottom.
+Nothing is worse for a professor than reading through a lively set of discussion posts and finding the late ones at the bottom.
 It's like coming up to the professor after class to contribute your information.
 Remember, the early bird gets the worm (both on and offline)!

 If you are asked to post to a question and then respond to others do the first posting early and the responses towards the end of the time allotted for the assignment.
 You will be noticed if you start a good discussion.